a-guess-at-the-riddle/a-guess-at-the-riddle.github.io/_posts/2022-03-1-quality-quantity-measure.md

 - Daniel R. Headrick, *Technology: A World History*
 - Ruth Schwartz Cowan, *A Social History of American Technology*
 - Harold James, *The War of Words: A Glossary of Globalization*
-- Jean Jones Pannell, *Man The Builder: An Illustrated History Of Engineering*Jean Jones Pannell
+- Jean Jones Pannell, *Man The Builder: An Illustrated History Of Engineering*
-- Vaclav Smil, Growth: From Microorganisms to Megacities
+- Vaclav Smil, *Growth: From Microorganisms to Megacities*
-- Vaclav Smil, Making the Modern World: Materials and Dematerialization
+- Vaclav Smil, *Making the Modern World: Materials and Dematerialization*
-- Vaclav Smil, Transforming the Twentieth Century: Technical Innovations and Their Consequences
+- Vaclav Smil, *Transforming the Twentieth Century: Technical Innovations and Their Consequences*
-- Vaclav Smil, Earth's Biosphere: Evolution, Dynamics, and Change
+- Vaclav Smil, *Earth's Biosphere: Evolution, Dynamics, and Change*
-- Vaclav Smil, Energy in Nature and Society: General Energetics of Complex Systems
+- Vaclav Smil, *Energy in Nature and Society: General Energetics of Complex Systems*
-- Vaclav Smil, Harvesting the Biosphere: What We Have Taken From Nature
+- Vaclav Smil, *Harvesting the Biosphere: What We Have Taken From Nature*

 - **Big History and similar coarse-grained history books:**
-- Walter Alvarez, A Most Improbable Journey: A Big History Of Our Planet And Ourselves
+- Walter Alvarez, *A Most Improbable Journey: A Big History Of Our Planet And Ourselves*
-- Bill Bryson, A Short History Of Nearly Everything
+- Bill Bryson, *A Short History Of Nearly Everything*
-- Gregory Clark, A Farewell To Alms: A Brief Economic History Of The World
+- Gregory Clark, *A Farewell To Alms: A Brief Economic History Of The World*
-- David Christian, Origin Story: A Big History Of Everything
+- David Christian, *Origin Story: A Big History Of Everything*
-- Jared Diamond, Guns, Germs, And Steel: The Fates Of Human Societies
+- Jared Diamond, *Guns, Germs, And Steel: The Fates Of Human Societies*
-- Valerie Hansen, The Year 1000: When Explorers Connected The World—And Globalization Began
+- Valerie Hansen, *The Year 1000: When Explorers Connected The World—And Globalization Began*
-- Yuval Noah Harari, Spapiens A Brief History of Humankind
+- Yuval Noah Harari, *Spapiens A Brief History of Humankind*
-- Yuval Noah Harari, Homo Deus: A Brief History of Tomorrow
+- Yuval Noah Harari, *Homo Deus: A Brief History of Tomorrow*

 - **Origins of Mind / Evolution:**
 - Daniel Dennett, *From Bacteria to Bach and Back: The Evolution of Minds*